kubevirt/user-guide/docs/virtual_machines/host-devices.md

       resourceName: "nvidia.com/GRID_T4-1Q"
 ```

  * `pciVendorSelector` is a PCI vendor ID and product ID tuple in the form `vendor_id:product_id`.
-This tuplie can identify specific types of devices on a host.
+This tuple can identify specific types of devices on a host.
 For example, the identifier `10de:1eb8`, shown above, can be found using `lspci`.

         $ lspci -nnv|grep -i nvidia
         65:00.0 3D controller [0302]: NVIDIA Corporation TU104GL [Tesla T4] [10de:1eb8] (rev a1)